vanesamena/vanesamena/README.md

 - 👋 Hi, I’m @vanesamena
-- 👀 I’m interested in Data Science
+- 👩‍🎓 I’m Chemical Engineer
-- 🌱 I’m currently learning python programming aplied to Machine learning
+- 👩‍💻 I’m currently learning Python programming applied to Data Science
+- 👀 I’m interested in challenging my own limits and constantly training in new technologies.
+-

 <!---
 vanesamena/vanesamena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.